Monkeystation/photanol-com/src/pages/index.md

         Please send your cover letter and resume to jobs@photanol.com.
 The deadline is **December 10**, 2021, but we review the applications on a rolling basis.
 We look forward to hearing from you!
-    - title: Pilot Team-lead
-      description_short: Do you have a passion for biotechnology and sustainability?
-        Join a multi-disciplinary team that focuses on the translation of science and technology to a valuable commercial process to produce circular carbon chemicals.
-For the “Operations Team” of Photanol we are looking for a full-time candidate to lead our pilot team in Amsterdam, to further develop and operate our photo bio-reactor pilot plants
-      description_full: >-
-        Do you have a passion for biotechnology and sustainability?
-Join a multi-disciplinary team that focuses on the translation of science and technology to a valuable commercial process to produce circular carbon chemicals.
-For the “Operations Team” of Photanol we are looking for a full-time candidate to lead our pilot team in Amsterdam, to further develop and operate our photo bio-reactor pilot plants.

-        Responsibilities include:

-        * Lead, Plan & Coordination of pilot activities together with pilot team (1 lead + 2 researcher FTE’s) and project leads.

-        * Collaborating at pilot operations: running our pilots together with the team.

-        * Reporting and information sharing with our demo in Delfzijl and lab operations in Amsterdam.

-        * Maintain external contacts on photo-bioreactor developments, translate to Photanol context.

-        * Develop pilot operations to determine and improve the performance of (production) strains as well as for process development purposes.

-        * Point of contact for operational aspects for the pilot (Prodock, permits, etc).

-        * Build, maintain and utilize networks with people and organizations relevant to Photanol.

-        * Create and maintain a high-quality professional environment at work, at or above industry standards.

-        * Contribute to creating an open, pleasant, and productive working environment at Photanol.

-        * Ensure a safe working environment is maintained.

-        * Ensure confidentiality of the research is maintained.
-          In brief, we are looking for a candidate with the following characteristics:
-        * Background in bioprocess-technology or -engineering (BSc, MSc).

-        * Preferably experience in a photo-bioreactor pilot environment.

-        * Result oriented, organized, and a team player.

-        * Drive and creativity for further sustainable pilot development.

-        * Comfortable with dynamics and flexibility of an ambitious scale-up company.

-        * Good reporting and writing skills in English.

-        Interested?
-Please send your cover letter and resume to (before Dec 31 2021):

-        Hayco Bloemen, Senior Process Development Engineer

-        Tel: + 31 6 10304928

-        E-mail: hayco.bloemen@photanol.com
 news:
   pretitle: READ ALL ABOUT IT
   title: Latest Updates